Ethan-bro/RainCheck/README.md

 ### Java Prerequisite

-RainCheck requires Java JDK 17 or later to build and run.
+RainCheck requires [Java JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) or higher to build and run.

 To simplify setup, we recommend using an IDE that includes a bundled JDK 17 or higher, such as recent versions of IntelliJ IDEA or Eclipse.
 This way, you won’t need to install Java separately on your system.